 Best Time to Prune: These hydrangeas bloom on second-year wood, so the best time to prune is in midsummer, just after they bloom.
 If you prune in later summer or fall, you will cut off next year’s flower heads.
 Deadwood is common, especially in spring.
 Dead or dying stems can be removed at any time of year.
 Old blooms can also be removed at any time, as long as you just remove the flowers and not the buds that have developed below them.

-How to Prune: These hydrangeas can grow too large or develop ungainly stems that have grown too high.
-Shape plants by cutting wayward or old stems to the ground.
-Stems can also be trimmed to a desired height, depending on the density of the overall shrub.
+How to Prune: These hydrangeas can grow too large or develop ungainly stems that have grown too high — shape plants by cutting wayward or old stems to the ground.
+Stems can also be trimmed to the desired height, depending on the density of the overall shrub.
 Refrain from shearing bigleaf hydrangeas if you want to maintain a more naturalistic, appealing appearance.